Average Salary London

 UK salary percentile guides

-Use these benchmark pages to see what income is needed to reach the top 10%, top 5% and top 1% of UK taxpayers, then compare that with take-home pay and real work costs.
+Check the income needed for the UK top 10%, top 5% and top 1% taxpayer thresholds, then compare those figures with take-home pay and work costs.

 Top 10% salary UK Top 5% salary UK Top 1% salary UK